opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

    Each sample included into the |opencv_android_bin_pack| is a regular Android project that already references OpenCV library.Follow the steps below to import OpenCV and samples into the workspace:

-   .. note:: OpenCV samples are indeed **dependent** on OpenCV library and wouldn't work without it.
+   .. note:: OpenCV samples are indeed **dependent** on OpenCV library project so don't forget to import it to your workspace as well.

    * Right click on the :guilabel:`Package Explorer` window and choose :guilabel:`Import...` option from the context menu: